By Beta Dad | Last Updated: May 13th, 2017

-There is a greater strain on your body in many places; neck, wrists, ankles, waist, etc. Pregnancy pillows are designed to counter these effects and allow for a peaceful, restful sleep.
+There is a greater strain on your body in many places; neck, wrists, ankles, waist, etc. These great little support cushions are designed to counter these effects and allow for a peaceful, restful sleep.

 This guide will go over the popular pregnancy pillows and how and why to use each one.

 - Pillow Pricing– There is a wide price range for the different styles.
 Prices can range from $10 to more than $60.

 - Types– The basic types we will consider are the wedge, full-length, contoured, knee and a mix of both.

 - Materials– Polyester fiber filling, Styrofoam ball filling, micro fiber beads, memory foam, and hypoallergenic/organic are all materials used in making these various pillows.

 - Ease of cleaning–Does the model have a removable, easily washable pillowcase available?

 - Sleeping position–Consider whether you generally sleep on your side, stomach, or back.

 - Size– Some of these pillows take up a considerable amount of space, 5-6 foot!
 Make sure you are aware of this before you purchase.